Welcome to Islington Acupuncture:

 Acupressure is a form of massage that targets the 'Acupuncture Points' of the body during the massage.

 Moxa is a herb which has traditionally been used alongaside acupuncture to enhance the effects of treatment.
 We tend to use smokeless 'Moxa Sticks' in order to minimise the smoke and smell during the clinic treatment session.

-Chinese Dietary Therapy uses the principles of Chinese medicine to identify each client's 'constitutional type' and using this information to create a diet designed for their optimum health and digestion.
+Chinese Dietary Therapy uses the principles of Chinese medicine to identify each client's 'constitutional type' and creates a diet designed for their optimum health and digestion using this information.

 Dietary therapy is a continuation of herbal medicine.

 Different foods are categorised according to taste, nutrient content and ease of digestion.

 Dietary therapy aims to provide a simple diet to suit the metabolism and the nutritional deficiencies of each individual.